pi0/docs-2/docs/en/quick-start.md

 ```

 **Note:** because method calls are executed sequentially, **mathematical
-operator precedence doesn't apply**.
+operator precedence doesn’t apply**.
 When you execute the code above, the
 addition happens before the multiplication, evaluating to `4000`, while
 `500 + 500 * 4` evaluates to `2500`.
 If you need an operation to happen before
 another, you need to make sure you call it first.